-This class meets for 3 lecture hours per week and 3 laboratory hours per week.
-For a tentative schedule of the class meetings and laboratory meetings, please refer to the schedule distributed to each student on the first class meeting (See Instructor Handout).
+This class meets for 3 lecture hours per week and 3 lab hours per week.
+For a tentative schedule of the class meetings and material to be covered during those meetings, please refer to the schedule distributed to each student on the first class meeting (See Instructor Handout).

-Non-Discrimination Statement
+Non-Discrimination Statement: